 The food industry is a rapidly changing environment and one of the most important global industries.
 Food Science graduates will be needed in innovative product development roles working with plant-based substitutions and other novel ingredients.
 Rising standards in food safety and quality control require graduates who can apply these standards while addressing sustainability standards.
 A recent survey of alumni and employers indicated a need for food scientists in nearly all areas of the industry – research and development, regulation, quality control, food safety, processing, food marketing and management.

 Jobs in the food science sector are varied and fascinating.
 Consider these short- and long-term career options:

 Food analysis technician

 Research and development technologist

 Product development entrepreneur

 How about a bio of alumnus Peter Higgins, whose degree in Food Science powered him on his path to becoming the president of Purdy’s?

-Or career food scientist Jennifer Martin, whose Food Science degree opened doors at Heinz and Loblaws, and whose own line of botanical-based sodas now stock the shelves at Whole Foods!
+Or Jennifer Martin, whose UBC Food Science degree opened doors at Heinz and Loblaws, and whose own line of botanical-based sodas now stock the shelves at Whole Foods.

 Get a head start on your career-related work experience while you’re at UBC.
-Check out our job board for postings that relate to your field of study!
+Check out What You Can Do With a Food Science major here, and scroll through our job board for postings that relate to your field of study.

 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.